Reading Wireless Peripheral Battery Levels on Linux

 What’s Next: A Unified Framework

-Writing these two applets back to back made the shared structure impossible to ignore.
-The output protocol, the caching format, the wired charging detection, the applet’s colour coding and notification logic: none of it changes between a headset and a keyboard.
-What changes is one function: how you ask the dongle for the battery level.
+Writing these two applets back to back made the shared structure between them impossible to ignore once I sat down to compare them honestly.
+The output protocol, the caching format, the wired charging detection logic, the applet’s colour coding rules, the notification logic underneath the labels: none of those pieces actually change between a headset and a keyboard, even though the two devices are otherwise quite different.
+The only piece that genuinely changes is one small function buried inside each project, the function that knows how to ask this particular dongle for the battery level.

-That’s a satisfying thing to notice, and it points somewhere.
-My plan is a small shared framework where the device-specific reader is just a plugin: a Python module that knows the vendor IDs, knows how to find the right hidraw interface, and knows how to get a percentage out of it.
-Everything else lives once in a shared core and doesn’t need to be copied into every new project.
+That is the kind of structural realisation I find quietly satisfying, and it points pretty clearly toward what wants to come next.
+My plan is a small shared framework in which the device-specific reader is just a plugin, a Python module that knows the vendor IDs of its hardware, knows how to find the right hidraw interface among the ones the kernel exposes, and knows how to extract a percentage from whatever response the device sends back.
+Everything else lives once in a shared core, where it can be improved on its own and where it does not need to be copied into every new device project I might write in the future.

-A single configurable Cinnamon applet could then support any compatible peripheral just by pointing at the right device module.
-Adding a third peripheral would mean writing one small Python file and a udev rule, rather than forking an entire repository and renaming everything.
+A single configurable Cinnamon applet could then support any compatible peripheral simply by pointing at the right device module at install time.
+Adding a third peripheral, the next time some piece of hardware on my desk fails to surface its battery, would mean writing one small Python file along with a udev rule for the new device, rather than forking an entire repository and renaming all the files inside it.

-The two projects together make the shape of the framework clear in a way that one alone couldn’t have.
-The Logitech work showed that passive log reading and active querying can both feed the same downstream protocol without the applet caring which approach the hardware uses.
-The Yunzii work confirmed the wired-device charging pattern was solid enough to standardise rather than treat as a one-off.
-Neither of those things was obvious before building both.
+The two projects together make the shape of the framework clear in a way that one project alone could not have done.
+The Logitech work showed that passive log reading and active querying can both feed the same downstream protocol without the applet ever needing to care which approach the underlying hardware happens to use.
+The Yunzii work confirmed that the wired-device charging pattern is solid enough to standardise across devices rather than treat as a one-off coincidence.
+Neither of those observations was obvious to me before I had built both projects and been able to compare them side by side.